LLNL/H5Z-ZFP/docs/installation.rst

 Compiling H5Z-ZFP
 ----

-H5Z-ZFP is designed to be compiled as both a standalone HDF5 *plugin* and as a separate an application can explicitly link to *library*.
+H5Z-ZFP is designed to be compiled both as a standalone HDF5 *plugin* and as a separate *library* an application can explicitly link.
+See :ref:`plugin-vs-library`.

-Once you have installed the prerequisites, you can compile H5Z-ZFP using a command-line
+Once you have installed the prerequisites, you can compile H5Z-ZFP using a command-line...

+| make [FC=<Fortran-compiler>] CC=<C-compiler> \
-``make [FC=<Fortran-compiler>] CC=<C-compiler> ZFP_HOME=<path-to-zfp> HDF5_HOME=<path-to-hdf5> PREFIX=<path-to-install>``
+|     ZFP_HOME=<path-to-zfp> HDF5_HOME=<path-to-hdf5> \
+|     PREFIX=<path-to-install>``

 where ``<path-to-zfp>`` is a directory containing ZFP ``inc`` and ``lib`` dirs and ``<path-to-hdf5>`` is a directory containing HDF5 ``include`` and ``lib`` dirs.
-If you don't specify a C compiler, it will try to guess one to use.
+If you don't specify a C compiler, it will try to guess one from your path.
 Fortran compilation is optional.
 If you do not specify a Fortran compiler, it will not attempt to build the Fortran interface.

 The Makefile uses  GNU Make syntax and is designed to  work on OSX and Linux.
 The filter has been tested on gcc, clang, xlc, icc and pgcc  compilers